niloy-saha-123/WatchNext/README.md

 - **User Authentication**: Secure registration and login system with JWT tokens
 - **Watchlist Management**: Add movies and TV shows to personalized lists
 - **Episode Tracking**: Track progress through TV series with season and episode details
-- **Personal Notes**: Add custom notes and ratings for watched content
+- **Personal Notes**: Add custom notes for watchlisted content
 - **Progress Visualization**: Dashboard showing viewing statistics and progress
 - **Smart Recommendations**: Algorithm-based suggestions for what to watch next
+- **Content Bundles**: Create curated collections like "MCU Movies", "Christopher Nolan Films", or "Christmas Movies" - similar to Spotify playlists but for movies and shows

 ### Advanced Features
 - **New Season Alerts**: Automatic notifications when new seasons of tracked shows are released